Charlotte Heath

-Charlotte Heath (born 25 November 2001) is an English professional golfer.
-She won the Smyth Salver as the low amateur at the 2023 Women's British Open.
+Charlotte Heath (born 25 November 2001) is an English professional golfer and Ladies European Tour player.
+She won the 2026 La Sella Open, and the Smyth Salver as the low amateur at the 2023 Women's British Open.

 Amateur career

 Heath reached the semi-finals of the 2018 Girls Amateur Championship and won the 2020 Australian Women's Amateur against Indonesia's Mela Putri with a 7&6 score.

 She graduated from Brighouse High School in 2020 and enrolled at Florida State University where she played with the Florida State Seminoles women's golf team until 2024.
 She played on the Arnold Palmer Cup team in 2022 and 2023.

 Heath played in the 2021 and 2022 Curtis Cup and won the 2021 and 2022 European Ladies' Team Championship with England.
 She finished 4th at the 2021 Helen Holm Scottish Women's Open Championship and lost a playoff to Savannah De Bock at the 2022 European Ladies Amateur.

 She tied for 7th at the 2023 NCAA Championship four strokes behind Rose Zhang, and won the Smyth Salver as the low amateur at the 2023 Women's British Open, having qualified as the leading British player in the World Amateur Golf Ranking, where her career-best rank was 7th.